UPPMAX/uppmax_intro_day_1/docs/faq/README.md

 See [prerequisites](../prereqs.md).

+### How do I know if I've registered?

+Approximately two weeks before the course starts, you will receive a set of instructions for creating an account and joining the course project.
+When in doubt, contact [the course coordinator](https://www.uu.se/en/contact-and-organisation/staff?query=N5-245).

 ### How can I check if I have a good Zoom setup?"

 - You are in a room where you can talk